inlab-geo/espresso/docs/source/developer_guide/index.rst

-This guide explains how Espresso works 'behind the scenes', particularly the systems for validation, build, documentation and deployment:
+This guide explains how Espresso works 'behind the scenes', particularly the systems for validation, build, documentation and deployment - the Espresso Machine:

 - :doc:`repository`
 - :doc:`build`